 As you might guess, both inventory tracking and tracing are enabled by inventory management software.
 It would be far too difficult to maintain and search records about item and personnel movement quickly or efficiently with manual record keeping on paper, or even in a spreadsheet.
 But with the right software, both processes can be easily enabled and utilized on demand.

 But wait.
 You don’t have a warehouse management system (WMS) keeping track of inventory or a labor management system (LMS) tracking your associates?
 You’re in luck.
-You get both trackability and traceability functionality from the inventory management software integrated with automated storage and retrieval systems (AS/RS) such as a horizontal or vertical carousel or a vertical lift module (VLM).
+You get both trackability and traceability functionality from the inventory management software integrated with automated storage and retrieval systems (ASRS) such as a Horizontal Carousel Module, Vertical Carousel Module, Vertical Lift Module or Vertical Buffer Module.

 That’s because this software not only tracks specific details about every part the AS/RS holds (serial numbers, lot number, batch numbers and other identifiers), it also generates reports that can be sliced and diced multiple ways—as well as searched quickly.